Pyro-Impact/Caesar-Cipher-/README.md

 back.
 4. 2 different dictionaries for encrypt and decrypt
 5. useage of while True loops for many sections of the user's usage of the tool.
+6. New modules to shorten the code in the main.